gkwa/refinedrobin/src/config/prompt-templates.md

 Allow 5 newlines surrounding the url to allow breathing room between the url and the content.

-So the result would be this:
+So the your response will have this shape:

-5 newlines, url and then another 5 newlines
+5 newlines followed by the url followed by another 5 newlines

 This allows vertical breathing room to allow user to rest between reading.